cluster-bucket/mimosas/src/mimosas.coffee.md

 Getting started
 ===============

 You can use Mimosas in Node, AMD and with browser globals, depending on your environment.
 This is accomplished with the [returnExports UMD pattern][umdjs].
-Three aren't any dependencies, so this is the simplified version.
+There aren't any dependencies, so this is the simplified version.

     ((root, factory) ->